On May 15th Please Vote for an Independent voice for US Congress in District 3. We need MORE than a nice-guy in a Bow Tie.

-What more proof do we need that we MUST change our congress to address the will of the people?
-It doesn’t matter whose poll you want to believe it is clear that the vast majority of Americans demand that we change our gun laws.
+WE MUST change our congress to address the will of the people?
+It doesn’t matter whose poll you want to believe it is clear that the vast majority of Americans demand that we Make Healthcare a HUMAN RIGHT.
 Yet not a single meaningful piece of legislation will ever get passed as long as we keep the same paid off politicians.
 WE MUST elect true Independent Progressives to Congress.
 Please take a moment to join me with your financial support to elect the only independent to congress other than Bernie in 1990.
 We will make it clear that the PEOPLE are going to change the country.
 We will do it by changing the Congress.
 They are not part of the solution, they are the problem.
+Use the one power we still have OUR VOTE.
+May 15 vote for Independent Progressives.

 Take action today to focus on the future